 Families/parents are asked to speak with their child's teacher if they have a concern.
-If the concern cannot be met or is not met by the teacher, the concern should be taken to the Executive Director.
-The Executive Director will set a conference with the parents to discuss their concerns and will follow up with a conference with the teacher as applicable.
+If the concern cannot be met or is not met by the teacher, the concern should be taken to the Director.
+The Director will set a conference with the parents to discuss their concerns and will follow up with a conference with the teacher as applicable.
 The program's goal is to meet the needs of the children and their parents.
-If the Executive Director cannot or does not address the concern to the satisfaction of the parents, then the concerns will be referred to the Dean of the College of Education.
+If the Director cannot or does not address the concern to the satisfaction of the parents, then the concerns will be referred to the Executive Director and/ or the Dean of the College of Education.